isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="A photo of the moon taken with iPhone pressed to the telescope at Science Centre on 27/9/2024." src="/images/Moon2_SCOB.jpg">
 </div>
-<p><em>A photo of the moon taken with phone pressed to the big telescope viewfinder at Science Centre Observatory on 11 October 2024.</em>
+<p><em>A photo of the moon taken with phone pressed to the big telescope viewfinder at Science Centre Observatory on 11 October 2024.
+Credit: Jamie Uy</em>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">